1-800-935-2620 Speak to a Tour Expert

 Budapest

-Today you have a full free day to explore Budapest, known as 'The Pearl of the Danube'.
-Admire intricate carvings on resplendent buildings, cross the iconic Chain Bridge to explore the Castle District, or simply meander through winding streets snacking on local delicacies.
+Today is a full free day to explore Budapest.
+See the intricate carvings on the local architecture, cross the Chain Bridge to explore the Castle District or walk through winding streets, snacking on local delicacies.
 Budapest is a great city to enjoy from the water, so maybe take a boat trip along the river or catch a funicular up to the castle for spectacular views of the Parliament Building.
 Hiring a bicycle is another great way to move between the sights.
+Perhaps round off your day with a drink in the ruin bars, where the night comes to life.

 Meals: Breakfast